What Is a Vaginal Neoplasm?

 percent of female reproductive cancers, according to the University of

 There are four main types of vaginal cancer:

 Squamous Cell Cancer

-This type of vaginal cancer starts in the gland cells and is the second most common type.
+Adenocarcinoma is a type of vaginal cancer that starts in the

-Sarcomas originate in bone, muscle, or
+Sarcomas are cancers that originate in bone, muscle, or

 - vaginal bleeding after intercourse